dcppc/centillion/Readme.md

 <https://search.nihdatacommons.us/>

-**centillion**: a pan-github-markdown-issues-google-docs search engine.
+**centillion**: a search engine that searches across Github issues, Github pull requests, Github files, Google Drive documents, Groups.io email threads, and Disqus comment threads.

 **a centillion**: a very large number consisting of a 1 with 303 zeros after it.